In wake of gerrymandering ruling, give reform a chance

 The effects of partisan gerrymandering will be seen clearly on the ballots of millions of North Carolina voters this fall when they will have just one choice in who represents them in the legislature – which is really no choice at all.

-In fact, over 30 percent of our state legislative races were effectively decided before a single ballot was cast this year, because just one candidate even bothered to run in these districts.
+In fact, over 30 percent of our state legislative races were effectively determined before a single ballot was cast this year, because just one candidate even bothered to run in these districts.
 And the reality in November is that 90 percent of state legislative races will be decided by 10 percentage points or more, for all practical purposes making them noncompetitive elections.

 As for our 13 congressional districts, in 2014 the most competitive race was decided by a whopping 15 points, and other elections were decided by margins exceeding 50 points.
 Nothing suggests anything different for 2016.